Why So Many Women Travel to Denmark for Fertility Treatments

 “In terms of fertility, people in Denmark are just more open-minded and less judgmental,” Ryan says.

-If not for the women wearing white lab coats, StorkKlinic, a private fertility clinic in central Copenhagen, would feel more like a boutique hotel than a medical facility.
+If not for the women wearing white lab coats, StorkKlinik, a private fertility clinic in central Copenhagen, would feel more like a boutique hotel than a medical facility.
 The clinic is decorated with stylish Scandinavian furniture, soft lighting, and leafy green plants.
 Contemporary art covers the walls — even in the treatment rooms, where extra-wide medical beds (without stirrups) allow couples to lie and cuddle together so that the insemination procedure feels less clinical.

 As in most countries, the vast majority of people using ART in Denmark are heterosexual couples.
-But StorkKlinic, founded in 1999 by the aptly named Nina Stork, has always focused on helping single and lesbian women become parents, groups that still make up at least half of their patients.
+But StorkKlinik, founded in 1999 by the aptly named Nina Stork, has always focused on helping single and lesbian women become parents, groups that still make up at least half of their patients.
 At that clinic, patients coming from abroad — mostly from Sweden, Germany, Norway, France, Switzerland and the United Kingdom — received more than 90% of the 3,930 in vitro fertilization (IVF) and intrauterine insemination (IUI) treatments in 2017.

 Ryan was one of them.
 After giving birth to her first son, Johan, in 2014 after IUI treatment at StorkKlinik, she returned a few years later to get pregnant again.
 She is now due to deliver her second child in early 2019.
 For both pregnancies, she used the same sperm donor, who had registered as open — meaning a child can contact the clinic or sperm bank at the age of 18 and be informed of their biological father’s identity.
 “I always knew I wanted to have two kids and I thought hopefully I’ll be married,” Ryan says.
 “But I also said to myself even if I didn’t meet Mrs. Right, I’d just forge on and have another child by myself.”